-Documentary filmmaking can be quite expensive: budgets can reach hundreds of thousands of dollars or more for a feature length documentary.
-If you’re interested in making a low budget documentary film, especially if you’ve never made one before, you’ll need spend wisely and count every penny.
+Documentary filmmaking can be quite expensive: budgets can reach hundreds of thousands of dollars or more for a feature-length documentary.
+If you’re interested in making a low budget documentary film, especially if you’ve never made one before, you’ll need to spend wisely and count every penny.

 10 Low Budget Documentary Film Tips

 Don’t start until you’re really and truly ready to make a documentary film